kvalle/diy-lang/README.md

 ### Get started!

-The workshop is split up into seven parts.
+The workshop is split up into eight parts.
 Each consist of an introduction, and a bunch of unit tests which it is your task to make run.
 When all the tests run, you'll have implemented that part of the language.

 Have fun!